ARM-software/psa-api/doc/fwu/api/api.rst

    It is recommended that the new firmware is tested for correct operation, before accepting the update.
 This is particularly important to for systems that implement an update policy that prevents rollback to old firmware versions.

    .. note::
-      This state is transient --- on a reboot, a component in this state will be rolled back to the previous firmware image.
+      This state is always volatile --- on a reboot, a component in this state will be rolled back to the previous firmware image.

 .. macro:: PSA_FWU_REJECTED
    :definition: 6u